tinctura13/kontyp/README.md

-# Kontur test task NLP
+# Fake news detector app for Kontur

-Here I'll strore all the stuff related to Kontyp internship
+If you interested in my research please check `konmyp.ipynb` it contains all the EDA and model prototyping

-You can find task description and data in the "Task" folder
+You can find check the app here